 Collaborative CRM tool example

 Pipedrive CRM understands that many businesses rely on multiple teams to process different aspects of the sales pipeline.
 In addition to allowing data to be shared with all users, Pipedrive allows for communication tracking between department members, task delegation based on team member strengths, skillsets, and departments, as well as the ability to track lead flow through their innovative dashboard.
 Pipedrive packages begin at $18 per month per user.

 A fully integrated CRM encompasses all the steps involved in the customer lifecycle.
 CRM is simply a customer management solution for many businesses, and they utilize different software for marketing and post-sale interactions, such as complaints or returns.
 With a fully integrated CRM, you don’t need to worry about additional software as everything can be managed within one platform.

 Better Agency is a sales-driven association management system (AMS) and a CRM all in one powerful tool.
 It allows you to automate the entire customer lifecycle, including sales, service, renewals, and claims.
 With Better Agency, you no longer need to try and find compatible tools that work together because you have everything you need in one system.
 This easy-to-use CRM tool starts at $449 per month for 1-3 users.

 Navigating the world of CRM tools can be confusing and intimidating.
 However, the right CRM can make a world of difference for your insurance agency’s success.
-Our team at Better Agency is committed to helping insurance agents find the perfect CRM solution and can help you better understand what we offer.
+Our team at Better Agency is committed to helping insurance agents find the perfect insurance CRM solution and can help you better understand what we offer.

-To learn more, schedule a discovery call today with Better Agency today and see what a fully integrated CRM can do for you.
+To learn more, schedule a Discovery Call today with Better Agency today and see what a fully integrated CRM can do for you.